 I was so excited by some of the cool techniques and the possibilities of spray paint art, which would allow one to achieve in minutes what would have take days and weeks.

 And the big bonus, no art training required!
 Everyone can make spray paint art with just a little practice!

 In a week or two I will share a more complicated spray painting, you can see small portions of it above, and throughout.

-- 3M Mask 5201 – this mask is under $20 but works great, I can’t even smell the paint.
-If you plan to do a lot of spray painting or other types of finishing, it’s very important to use a mask!!
+- respirator mask for painting – If you plan to do a lot of spray painting or other types of finishing, it’s very important to use a mask!!

 - Spray paints: I used Rust-Oleum Painter’s Touch, and Metallic Blue which is widely available.
 In this painting I used black, white, yellow, pink, orange, and metallic blue, but you can pick any colors, such as green and purple, which we will use in the next one!

-- Poster Boards: Target has a great heavy weight kind 22″x28″(size of the next painting), this simple painting we are making is about 14″x14″.
-Make sure to use the glossy side for painting this!
+- Poster Boards: Make sure to use the glossy side for painting this!

 - plastic pots, cans, lids, of various sizes, anything with a round shape and a raised or hollow side so it does not touch the paint when placed over the painting